Bulgaria in the Eurovision Song Contest: 2005-2010

 Bulgaria's first qualification for the final came in with "Water" by Elitsa Todorova and Stoyan Yankoulov.
-This was the first Bulgarian-language song to compete in the contest, placing 6th in the semi-final with 146 points.
-Todorova and Yankulov repeated their song in the final and received 157 points, placing 5th in a field of 24.
+This was the first Bulgarian-language song to compete in the contest.
+They performed first out of twenty-eight in the single semi-final, placing 6th with 146 points to qualify to the final for the first time.
+Todorova and Yankulov repeated their song in the twenty-first order during the final and received 157 points, placing 5th in a field of 24.

 In previous years, if a country placed in the top 10 countries in the final they automatically qualified to the final of the next contest.
 Had this rule remained for the 2008 contest, Bulgaria would have directly qualified for the final.
 However, a change in rules due to the large intake of countries participating in the contest meant that only five countries, the host country and the "Big Four" countries, would automatically qualify to the final.
 As such, Bulgaria was obliged to compete in one of the two semi-finals of the 2008 contest.

 At the 2008 contest, Bulgaria were represented by "DJ, Take Me Away" by Deep Zone and Balthazar.
-They, however, could not repeat Todorova and Yankulov's result and received only 56 points, placing 11th of 19 competing in the second semi-final, thereby failing to qualify Bulgaria for the final.
+However, they could not repeat Todorova and Yankulov's result and received only 56 points, placing 11th of 19 competing in the second semi-final, thereby failing to qualify Bulgaria for the final.

 Bulgaria competed in the 2009 contest in Russia, with a two-phase national selection process beginning in October 2008.
 The winner was Krassimir Avramov with his song "Illusion".
-It failed to qualify for the final, coming 16th out of 18 participants in the first semi-final.
+But it failed to qualify for the final, coming 16th out of 18th place in the first semi-final.

 In October 2009, BNT announced that Miro would represent Bulgaria at the 2010 contest in Oslo, Norway, with the song "Angel si ti".
-It was the first song since 2007 to be sung in Bulgarian.
+It was the second song to be sung in Bulgarian during the contest.
 However, for the third consecutive year, Bulgaria's entry failed to qualify for the final, coming 15th out of 17 participants in the second semi-final.